lois2inn/Cryptocurrencies/README.md

 <img src="Images/explained_variance.png" width="700"/>

 ### Clustering Crytocurrencies Using K-Means
 - To determine the best value for K, Elbow curve is plotted.
 The curve shows 4 at the elbow.
-This is the number of clusters that was used for the KMeans algorithm.
+This is the number of clusters that is used for the KMeans algorithm.
 <img src="Images/elbow_curve.png" width="500"/>

 - Upon fitting data to K-Means model, the resultant dataframe looks like below: